unixunion/solace-provision/README.md

 # Compiling

-NOTE, this tool needs built against a modified swagger-spec which you can find release branches for at https://github.com/unixunion/rust_solace_semp_client.git
-The only change is that skip_deserialize for None types has been added to some structures that need it until swagger catches up.

 If you want to link against a specific version of SEMPv2 API, you have some options:

     * use a release branch from https://github.com/unixunion/rust_solace_semp_client.git